Hi, you are logged in as , if you are not , please click here

 Thirdly, the course will consider various strategies which have been suggested to decolonise research.
 This will involve discussing some of the practical strategies that may be used when trying to produce decolonial research.

+Fourthly, the course will offer a critique of decolonial research.
+This will involve recognising the limitations of decolonial research which make it an imperfect approach to conducting research.
 The course will be delivered in an interactive workshop format which will involve a mixture of lecture-style teaching, interactive large-group discussions, and small-group conversations.
 Researchers from all disciplines, expertise, and backgrounds are welcome to attend.

 Course Code